 For a few months, Saudi artists became his tribe.
 Where others timidly intervened behind the scenes, Mater bravely led a public campaign.
 He rallied diplomats and human-rights groups and even the Saudi press, turning Fayadh’s arrest into a cause célèbre.
 Fayadh was released on bail for four months in August 2013 but subsequently re-arrested.
 In November 2015, he was sentenced to death.
 “His freedom and life are at stake,” Mater tweeted.
 PEN, an international free-speech organisation, launched a global petition that was signed by Nobel laureates and international artists.
 Unnerved by the outcry, the clerics commuted the sentence to 800 lashes and eight years in jail.
 But thereafter Mater’s calls for Fayadh’s release grew increasingly faint.
 He began to refer to him as a poet or activist, not a fellow artist.
 He last tweeted about Fayadh’s plight years ago.

 Mater’s campaign against Fayadh’s conviction was as outspoken as he got – but it made his own work harder.
-After he convinced PEN to take up the case, his own sponsor, a Jeddah tycoon, abandoned him as a liability.
+After PEN took up the case, Mater’s own sponsor, a Jeddah tycoon, abandoned him as a liability.
 It took months to find another patron.
 Perhaps he went silent because it was the only way his art could thrive.
 He eventually found a sponsor in Ithraa, the cultural arm of Aramco, the state oil company.
-This led to an audience with Muhammad bin Salman.
+Later he had an audience with Muhammad bin Salman.

 By his own account, he took ten minutes to convince the Crown Prince of his vision of a Saudi Arabia weaned off oil and transformed into a creative economy.
 The Prince immediately appointed him artistic director of misk, his cultural foundation.
 Now he lives in a villa in the diplomatic quarter of Riyadh – the plushest gated community in the capital of the richest state in the Middle East.
 His next-door neighbours are ambassadors, tycoons and a woman willing to offer a reward of 1,000 riyal ($226) for the return of her lost cat.